 My love for pegboards knows no bounds, and that goes for over desks too.
 They’re awesome for creating extra storage space for small items like pens, paintbrushes, and pencils.
 You can even hang desk lamps from them!
 Go that extra mile by painting it your child’s favorite color.

 Encourage your kids to take charge of keeping their homework areas neat and tidy.
 Enabling them with the right tools to organize artwork, projects, and report cards will cut down on clutter around the house.
+For super-organized parents, create color-coded files for each child for homework, keepsakes, and important papers.
 This also makes schoolwork quicker to find and at the end of the school year, it can be sorted through to easily pick out what gets kept and what gets recycled.

 It’s kind of crazy how easily the front hall closet becomes a dumping ground for… well, everything.
 Here’s how I clean and organize ours.
 Voila—room for jackets and backpacks!
 Or if you have a large hallway or mudroom you can even install cubbies, with hooks for jackets and backpacks, a place for shoes, musical instruments, and sports gear.
+You could also use plastic bins or baskets with labels to keep toys and books organized, or a special shelf just for school supplies.
 If kids have a specific spot to put everything, odds are they’ll use it more often and you won’t be tripping over their stuff anymore.

 A Few More Tips

 I love hanging clothes organizers.
 Use them to layout your child’s outfits for the week, one outfit per shelf.

 Do lunch prep a week in advance.
 Prepare things that will keep for a while (veggies, fruits, cheese, crackers, etc.) in individual containers or baggies so all you have to do the night before, or the morning of, is make sandwiches.